ragnaros1337/laravel9vue3/docs/eloquent.md

         use Notifiable;

         /**
-         * Карта событий для модели.
+         * The event map for the model.
          *
          * @var array
          */